django-cms/django-cms/docs/getting_started/tutorial.rst

 You might consider using `django-filer`_ with `django CMS plugin`_ and its components instead of :mod:`cms.plugins.file`, :mod:`cms.plugins.picture`, :mod:`cms.plugins.teaser` and :mod:`cms.plugins.video` core plugins.
-In this case you should not add them to :setting:`INSTALLED_APPS` but add those
+In this case you should not add them to :setting:`django:INSTALLED_APPS` but add those
 instead:

 * ``'filer'``